 Leap of Faith that hurtles you through a shark-filled lagoon, Poseidon’s Revenge capsule where you

 hit speeds up to 60km/hr and Slitherine racers.
+The Lost Chambers Aquarium is also located at the Atlantis and is well worth a visit.

 If you stay a night at Atlantis, your waterpark tickets are included.
 The resort hotel also includes